mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ## Conclusion

-`sed` is a powerful tool that is a great addition to any tool bag of any software developer.
+`sed` is a powerful utility that is a great addition to the tool belt of any software developer.
 There are other ways to accomplish everything `sed` does, but they require writing much more code.